MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-govus-overview.md

 ---
 title: Power BI for US government customers - Overview
 description: US government customers can add a Power BI Pro subscription to their Microsoft 365 government plan.
-Learn how to sign up and review feature availability in this service description.
+Learn how to sign up, connect, and review feature availability in this service description.
 author: kfollis
 ms.reviewer: ''